HashLoad/horse-doc/README.md

 # horse-mkdocs
-Setup to document Horse based on mkdocs (Python)
+This is a setup to document Horse based on mkdocs (Python)

 Check out the **pt-br** version for readme [leiame.md](LEIAME.md)